-Section 269ZHE(1) requires that the Commissioner publish a SEF on which he proposes to base his recommendations to the Minister concerning the continuation of the antidumping measures.
+Section 269ZHE(1) requires that the Commissioner publish a statement of essential facts (SEF) on which he proposes to base his recommendations to the Minister concerning the continuation of the anti-dumping measures.
 Section 269ZHE(2) requires that in doing so the Commissioner must have regard to the application, any submissions received within 37 days of the initiation of the inquiry and may have regard to any other matters that he considers relevant.